Dahele/dahele_h_musicmixer/README.md

-#Music Mixer
+# Music Mixer

-By draging each icon makes different sound, whatever a persons wants to play, the sound could br use multi-times.
+This is the music mixer player, where you can look at different music intrument.
+You have to do, Just drag icon and drop to black box for creating your tone.
+More over you can reset after making all icons inside of the other box.

-Programs Use: Sublime Text2 - HTML, CSS, and JS editing Adobe Illistrator - Icon Making
+Programs Use: Sublime Text2 - HTML, CSS, and JS
+              Editing - Adobe Illistrator, Adobe Photoshop

-By - Harwinder
+By - Harwinder Dahele